Connecting

 Secure Shell (ssh) #

-You can connect to Orca using ssh (secure shell) run through a terminal application.
+You can connect to Orca using ssh (secure shell) running through a terminal application.
 If you use Linux, Mac OS, or recent versions of Windows, a terminal application is included with the operating system.
 Windows users may also consider using MobaXterm or PuTTY.

 You can connect to Orca by running ssh username@login.orca.pdx.edu, replacing username with your Orca username.